chrislo27/RhythmHeavenRemixEditor/docs/Exporting.md

 far less convenient (especially in version mismatches).

 The last alternative is to record it in [Audacity](http://www.audacityteam.org/).
-Setting up Audacity to record program audio is beyond the scope of this doc page, and can be Googled easily.
+Setting up Audacity to record program audio is beyond the scope of this doc page.